 In either case, it’s time to get real help to solve this by speaking with me.
 It’s better to fill your bank account with cash rather than drown in debt.
 One coaching session with me will produce a written script and time to practice your in-person and by-phone sales talk.
 I make it real easy for you to get results.

 You have to get serious if you plan to sell gift basket and boxes, especially if you want to sell to corporations.
-One corporate sale without getting payment will close your doors and put you out on the street.
+One corporate sale without getting payment has the potential to end your business.
 I’ve seen it happen, and I’ve unfortunately heard how it’s happened to former designers.
 You don’t want that in your future.
 Schedule a call today.